Differences Between Array and ArrayList

-Given below are top differences between Array vs ArrayList:
+Given below are the top differences between Array vs ArrayList:

 Key Differences between Array and ArrayList in Java

-Below are the key differences Array vs ArrayList:
+Below are the key differences between Array vs ArrayList:

 An array is a data structure where we can store elements of a given fixed size of a similar type.
-An ArrayList is a dynamic data structure, where items can be added and removed from the list.
+An ArrayList is a dynamic data structure where items can be added and removed from the list.
 Actually, ArrayList is implemented using an array in Java.
-You need to import java.util.ArrayList package to use ArrayList() method to create ArrayList object.
+It would help if you imported java.util.ArrayList package to use ArrayList() method to create ArrayList object.

 Example code snippet of Array

 Although ArrayList is basically based on Array, we see performance differences between them.
 This is because of the storage type and functionality of the ArrayList.
 We see performance differences in terms of CPU time and memory utilization.
 Depending on the operations you are performing, the performance of Array and ArrayList will vary:

 ArrayList requires more memory for storage purposes compared to an array.
 This is because storing similar objects require more memory than storing similar primitive type variables.